Skip to main content

 He began his observations in the mine in December of that year, completing the commission the following June.

-Moore first returned to making sculpture following a commission from St Matthew’s Church in Northampton.
-His Madonna and Child, carved from Horton Stone, was completed in 1944.
+Moore returned to making sculpture with a commission from St Matthew’s Church in Northampton.
+His Madonna and Child, carved from Hornton Stone, was completed in 1944.

 After the war, Moore would dedicate himself once again to his sculpture.